KDRS-SA/search-and-view-docs/_docs/ruby/logs.md

 ---

 # Logs
-When making a custom view, it is sometimes good to have access to logs.
+When making a Ruby View, it is sometimes good to have access to logs.
 {: .fs-6 .fw-300 }

 {% highlight bash %}